-- On the bottom of your screen, you’ll see the option to press your console’s corresponding Triangle or Y button to log in player two to the game.
+- On the bottom of your screen, you’ll see the option to press your console’s corresponding Triangle (PlayStation) or Y (Xbox) button to log in Player Two to the game.

 - Following this, both players should now appear within the lobby area of the game.

 PC, Nintendo Switch, and mobile devices do not support this functionality, and Epic has not indicated that it will be enabled on those platforms anytime soon.
-As any new info arises, though, we’ll be sure to update you here with anything new.
+We’ll update you right here if that changes.

-As of now, split-screen can only be used in Battle Royale’s Duos and Squads modes when two players are connected to the same console.
-It’s available in Solos as players would be able to use each others’ screens as an advantage against one another, or the other players in the lobby.
+As of now, split screen can only be used in Duos and Squads modes within the Battle Royale, when two players are connected to the same console.

 This also applies to Creative, Limited Time Modes (LTMs), and Save the World.
 However, cross-play between console platforms does allow for shared screens.